russellmiller49/AABIP_Qbank/CURSOR_SETUP.md

 ### If builds fail:
 1. Make sure Xcode Beta is properly installed
 2. Verify the developer directory is switched correctly

+### If tests fail:
+1. Ensure iOS Simulator is available
+2. Check that test targets are properly configured
+3. Run `xcodebuild -list` to verify project structure
-3. Try cleaning the project first: `xcodebuild -project iprep.xcodeproj -scheme iprep clean`
+4. Try cleaning the project first: `xcodebuild -project iprep.xcodeproj -scheme iprep clean`

 ### For Cursor Integration:
 - Use the build tasks in Cursor (Cmd+Shift+P → "Tasks: Run Task")